camdenboren/alc-calc/README.md

 <i>The bundle scripts are implemented sans-Nix for 2 reasons:

 1. Bundles created w/ cargo-bundle from nixpkgs link to dylibs in /nix/store/\*, breaking the bundle for non-Nix users
-2. Non-Nix users can also leverage these scripts by manually installing:
+2. Non-Nix users can also leverage these scripts by manually installing: boxes, cargo, create-dmg</i>

-   - boxes
-   - cargo
-   - create-dmg</i>

 ## License